 Take a pair of needle-nose pliers and bend the clip into a sort of chair shape.
 From there, wrap the front ‘leg’ of the chair in black insulation tape (most of the videos I saw used black tape, but I’d imagine you could use any color).

 This can be placed over your webcam when it’s not in use and removed when you need it.

 Attach bits of colored tape to a few paper clips, and thread the clips over pages in your notebook for a set of DIY dividers.

 Use a paperclip or two to help keep your money organized neatly in your wallet.

 Something else you can make with a paperclip is a slingshot.
-You’re going to start out by straightening the clip then bending it again; into the shape of a two-pronged fork.
+You’re going to start out by straightening the clip and then bending it again into the shape of a two-pronged fork.